Visit Visa renewal and Hatta visa run from Dubai, UAE

 - 09 Jun 2008 update - it has been reported that from 01 August 2008 there will be changes in the UAE visa rules and fees.
 The main change of relevance to this page being that visit visas will no longer be renewable.
 Nationalities who can get free visit visas on arrival can continue to renew them (once, or do a visa run and get a new one).

 Dubai Abu Dhabi UAE visit visa renewals

-A Visit Visa is normally valid for 60 days (update: seems to be only 30 days as of January 2009).
+A Visit Visa is normally valid for 60 days (update: only 30 days from January 2009).
 Be careful - that's not the same as two months (1 month), and note that if you aim to renew on the 60th day (30th day), your calculations may not agree with the ones done at immigration.
-The fine is 100 dhs for overstaying plus 100 dhs for each day past the limit.
+The fine is 100 dhs for overstaying plus 100 dhs (or 200 dhs or 300 dhs) for each day past the limit.
 Expect to pay 200 dhs on the 60th day (30th day) or renew on the 59th day (29th day) at the latest.

 November 2007 update - the fines for overstaying were reported in the press to be increasing to 2,000-10,000 dhs, and deportation would also be imposed.
 The good news was the daily rate would decrease.
 This information is unconfirmed as of December 2007.

 In May 2007 there were reports that the authorities would only allow two renewals of a visit visa, and then visitors would have to stay out of the UAE for a month before starting again.
 This means you could stay between 6 to 9 months at a time depending on if you extend your visit visa each time before renewing it.
 As yet, it is unknown how strictly this will be enforced, or where you have to go if you are refused entry at airport or land border.